railroadmedia/ecommerce/README.md

 ```

 Update a shipping option based on id and return it in JSON format or proper exception if the shipping option not exist.

+Only users with 'edit.shipping.option' ability can update shipping options.

 #### Request Example